Questions? Call or text anytime πŸ“ž 818-446-9627

 Then, just as quickly as hope arrived, it begins to unravel.
 Maybe it's the confusion of an unexpected period arriving a few days late.
 Maybe it's seeing blood after that positive test.
 Or maybe it's the stark finality of taking another test only to see a lonely negative.
-The joy vanishes "into thin air and slips through your fingers like sand."
+The joy vanishes and slips through your fingers.

 If you're reading this in the aftermath of such a loss, know that specialized support exists for exactly what you're experiencing.
-Phoenix Health's perinatal mental health specialists understand the complex layers of grief that follow early pregnancy loss, and the unique emotional landscape you're navigating right now.
+Phoenix Health's perinatal therapists understand the complex layers of grief that follow early pregnancy loss, and the unique emotional landscape you're navigating right now.

 What is a Chemical Pregnancy, Really?